apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 Maven Version : Apache Maven 2.2.1 or later

-Firstly you have to download the "source" version of the OpenWebBeans project that contains the all source codes of the OpenWebBeans.
+First you have to download the "source" version of the OpenWebBeans project that contains the all source code of the OpenWebBeans.

 To install the Maven artifacts of the project from the source, Maven must be installed in your runtime.
 After Maven installation, just run the following command in the top level